+Please describe any training, education, or other factors (including musical training) that would apply to your ministry to children.

+Training I attended Child Care Training on \\\\\ (date)

+Personal Commitment

-Prior Experience Have you taught or cared for children in any church or parachurch ministry before?
-Yes Please describe (including dates and places): □ No Please describe any training, education, or other factors (including musical training) that would to your ministry to children. l apply Training I attended Child Care Training on (date) Personal Commitment In dependence on the Holy Spirit and by God's grace: I will be faithful and dependable in this ministry.
-I will seek to learn more about ministering to children, as information and training are as I will faithfully pray for the children who are under my care.
+In dependence on the Holy Spirit and by God's grace:

+I will be faithful and dependable in this ministry.
+I will seek to learn more about ministering to children, as information and training are available.
+I will faithfully pray for the children who are under my care.
 I commit myself to continuing personal spiritual growth.
 I commit to knowing when I am scheduled to serve and arriving to serve on time.
 I have read, understood, and commit to abide by the policies contained in the Children's Ministry Handbook.
-Signature: Date: